 If you want to make doughnuts we’ve got the perfect recipe for you.
 Unsweetened chocolate/ cocoa powder mixed with sugar free sweetener and protein powder to make a flourless cake style doughnut!
 These gluten free keto doughnuts are sure to satisfy that sweet tooth all while giving a delicious chocolate flavor

 What is the lowest carb chocolate bar?

-Other than Lily’s Chocolate or Baker’s chocolate which are the lowest carb chocolate bars, we love our homemade Keto Chocolate bar.
+Other than Lily’s Chocolate or Baker’s chocolate which are the lowest carb chocolate bars, we love our homemade Keto Chocolate bar (See Recipe Below!).
 Thanks to a chocolate bar mold we found on Amazon, we’re able to create our very own chocolate at home using ingredients like cacao butter, stevia, and coconut oil.
 This recipe is only 2g of carbs for the entire chocolate bar!
 That’s the best you’re going to find.

 - Avoid traditional chocolate bars on the keto diet as they are packed with sugar and will put you over your daily carb limit.

 - Choose dark chocolate, typically 80% cacao content or higher will have the lowest carb content.

 - Look for individually wrapped chocolate squares to help with portion control.

 - Lily’s, Choc Zero, Slim Fast, and Kiss My Keto offer low-carb chocolate options.